2004 European Athletics Indoor Cup

 The Arena Leipzig hosted the event for a second year running.

 The 2004 European Athletics Indoor Cup was held on 14 February 2004 at the Arena Leipzig in Leipzig, Germany.
 It was the second edition of the indoor track and field meeting for international teams, which featured the eight top performing nations from the 2003 European Cup.
 It was the second consecutive year that the event was held at the venue, following on from a successful hosting of the 2003 European Athletics Indoor Cup.

 The competition featured nineteen athletics events, nine for men and ten for women.
-The 400 metres race were held in a dual final format due to size constraints, with athletes' being assigned final positions through their finishing times.
-The international team points totals were decided by their athletes' finishing positions, with each representative's performance contributing towards their national overall score.
+The 400 metres race were held in a dual final format due to size constraints, with athletes' being assigned final positions through their finishing times.The international team standings were determined by the finishing positions of the athletes, with each competitor’s result contributing points toward their nation’s overall total.

-The Russian women's team retained their title from the previous year, taking a comprehensive victory – seven of the ten women's events were won by Russians and the team was eighteen points clear of runner-up Germany.
-The men's side was a much more closely contested affair.
-The title was decided in the final Swedish medley relay event, with France just managing to maintain its lead and beat the Russian men by two points in the final rankings.
+The Russia women's national athletics team successfully defended the title they had won the previous year, achieving a dominant victory.
+Russian athletes won seven of the ten women’s events, and the team finished eighteen points ahead of runner-up Germany.

+The men’s competition, however, was far more closely contested, with the championship being decided in the final Swedish medley relay event, with France just managing to maintain its lead and beat the Russian men by two points in the final rankings.